Tomb Raider Through the Technical Ages: 2006–2009

 While there weren't many improvements to Lara's arsenal of moves, the enemies were updated to provide more of a challenge and to take advantage of the improvements that Legend made to Lara.
 The mummies, for example, now had the ability to throw fireballs and target Lara instead of running around aimlessly to make them more menacing.

 Lara also has the ability to carry more than one alternate weapon.
 This time, she may carry up to four, including her trademark pistols.
 She may also carry as many small and large health packs as she finds, but the ammo capacity for alternative weapons is limited.
-Vehicles are also absent in this installment but they also weren't around in the original game, other than the cut scenes where Lara was travelling--which carried over in to Anniversary.
+Vehicles are also absent in this installment but they also weren't around in the original game, other than the cut scenes where Lara was traveling--which carried over into Anniversary.

 Jonell Elliot did not return to voice Lara for Anniversary and, instead, Keeley Hawes reprised the role.

 Troels Brun Folmann returned once again to compose the soundtrack for Anniversary.
 It took five months to compose the soundtrack and contains recreated tracks from Nathan McCree's compositions.
 Anniversary's soundtrack is more orchestral than Legend's and balances symphony and choral arrangements.

 The new theme song features parts of the original theme song, including the original harp composition, but with a fresh and modern twist that was also present in Legend.
 The soundtrack for Anniversary is also noticeably shorter than Legend, totaling at two-and-a-half hours when played continuously.

 The collector's edition of Anniversary contained a thirteen track CD that contains music from both Tomb Raider: Legend and Tomb Raider: Anniversary.
 However, in the Xbox 360 release, it was included in the format of a DVD instead of a CD.